KxSystems/docs/docs/learn/python/list.md

 final = [my_list[i * n:(i + 1) * n] for i in range((len(my_list) + n - 1) // n )]
 print (final)
 ```
+Q is a vector programming language.
+It has a keyword for this.

 ```q
 q)L:("geeks";"for";"geeks";"like";"geeky";"nerdy";"geek";"love";"questions";"words";"life")
 q)5 cut L